aperturerobotics/protobuf-project/README.md

 The available make targets are:

- - `gengo`: Generate protobuf files.
+ - `genproto`: Generate protobuf files.
  - `test`: run go test -v ./...
  - `lint`: run golangci-lint on the project.
  - `fix`: run golangci-lint --fix on the project.